-T1: Tier 1 regulatory capital divided by risk-weighted assets that occurred at the bank i at time t.
-It is considered as the best variable aimed at testing capital management policies: based on prudential rules, T1 includes equity and retained earnings and loan loss provisions are subtracted.
-According to a part of previous studies (Bouvatier & Lepetit, 2008), financially distressed banks that have problems meeting capital requirements may have incentives to reduce their provision, since they have a constraint due to a tight solvency position.
-In light of this, T1 is supposed to be a proxy of capital management practices and the expected association between LLP and T1 could be positive.
-A different explanatory capital management variable would be the Total Capital Ratio, corresponding to the sum of Tier 1 and Tier 2 regulatory capital; if banks under internal rating based model are considered, the second part of the total amount of the own funds (Tier 2 capital) include in a certain way the amount of loan loss provisions.
+- T1 (Tier 1) is regulatory capital divided by risk-weighted assets that occurred at the bank i at time t.
+It is considered as the best variable for testing capital management policies: based on prudential rules, T1 includes equity and retained earnings and loan loss provisions are subtracted.
+According to some parts of previous studies (Bouvatier & Lepetit, 2008), financially distressed banks that have problems meeting capital requirements may have incentives to reduce their provision, since they have a constraint due to a tight solvency position.
+In light of this, T1 is supposed to be a proxy of capital management practices and the expected association between LLP and T1 could be explanatory different positive. А capital management variable would be the Total Capital Ratio, corresponding to the sum of Tier 1 and Tier 2 regulatory capital; if banks under internal rating based model are considered, the second part of the total amount of the own funds (Tier 2 capital) include in a certain way the amount of loan loss provisions.

-SIGN: the ratio of one-year-ahead change in earnings before taxes and loan loss provisions to total assets that occurred at the bank i at time t.
+- SIGN is the ratio of one-year-ahead change in earnings before taxes and loan loss provisions to total assets that occurred at the bank i at time t.
 It indicates the existence of signaling practices via loan loss provisions.
 In line with previous studies, if the coefficient between LLP and SIGN is positive, this means that changes in loan loss provisions are positively correlated to future changes in earnings: in this case, the adoption of signaling practices are verified.